acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 2         | 8        | 23.4           | 93.6    |
 | 3         | 5        | 10             | 40.0    |

+Steps:
+- Took the distnace in km divided that by the duration in mins/60 (to get the number in hours)
+- Rounded that number to 1 decimal place
+- Filtered for orders that were successfully delivered

+Insights:
+- Most speeds look to be staying between 35-60 kph
+- Runner 2 has a large vaiance in speeds, with one order averaging 93.6 kph

 ---
 #### 7. What is the successful delivery percentage for each runner?